 Three things, ordered by importance.

 They know what they do not do.
-Somatic work can surface material that requires specialist trauma training, medical referral, or psychiatric support.
+Somatic work can surface material that needs specialist trauma training, medical referral, or psychiatric support.
 A trained practitioner has a clear scope.
 They refer out when the situation calls for it.
 The practitioner who pretends they can handle anything is not someone the client should be working with.

 Common misunderstandings

-Three patterns the Quantum Key Institute curriculum corrects.
+Three patterns the QKI curriculum corrects.

 Equating somatic with massage or bodywork.
-Touch-based modalities are one expression of somatic work, but most somatic coaching does not involve touch.
+Touch-based modalities are one expression of somatic work.
+But most somatic coaching does not involve touch.
 The work is informational, attentional, and relational.
-The body is being communicated with, not necessarily handled.
+The body is being communicated with.
+Not necessarily handled.

 Pushing for catharsis.
 Dramatic emotional release is sometimes a feature of somatic work.
 It is not the point.
 A skilled practitioner is comfortable with a quiet session in which the client's nervous system reorganises without spectacle.
 The catharsis-as-proof-of-work pattern is a sign of an under-trained practitioner.

 Treating the body as just data.
 The body is not only a diagnostic instrument.
 It is the client.
 Approaching the body purely as readout, the way a doctor reads a chart, misses the relational dimension of the work.
-The body has to be met, not just measured.
+The body has to be met.
+Not just measured.

 How somatic intelligence connects to the rest of the foundations

-Somatic intelligence is woven through almost every other foundation at Quantum Key Institute.
+Somatic intelligence is woven through almost every other foundation at QKI.
 The energy centres show up as regions of somatic holding.
 Breathwork is the most direct somatic intervention.
 Hypnotherapy uses somatic relaxation as the gateway to subconscious access.
 Neuroscience explains the mechanisms underneath the work.
 The levels of consciousness register in the body before they register in cognition.
 The Quantum Key Method itself is built around the recognition that the body's signal is upstream of most of what the client is consciously aware of.

 This is why somatic intelligence is taught as one of the 12 Foundations rather than as an optional add-on.
 It is the connective tissue that makes the rest of the practitioner work coherent.